America Without a Union Movement

 Local 793 Banquet Hall Wins Second Award

 The OE Banquet Hall & Conference Centre at Local 793’s head office in Oakville has won a second prestigious award.
 The facility has been selected as a Diamond Medal Winner for placing first in the banquet facilities category of the 18th Annual Readers’ Selection Awards sponsored by The Oakville Beaver newspaper.
-The award is the […]
+The award is the second in four months for the banquet hall.
+Local 793 received a congratulatory email from the newspaper, confirming the win.
+The newspaper established the awards to show its clients how important they are to the […]

 The OE Banquet Hall & Conference Centre at Local 793’s head office in Oakville has won a second prestigious award.